 Alright, this tip may sound a little weird and if you’ve read my 7 Tips to Make Your Cakes Look Professional printable, then you’ve seen this one.

-Transfer your buttercream into a shallow container (like a large plastic food storage container) kind of like this one:
+Transfer the buttercream into a shallow container (like a large plastic food storage container) kind of like this one linked here: Snapware 8-Cup Airtight Rectangle Food Storage Container, Plastic

-You can check out my Youtube short on this and see what I mean.
+You can check out my Youtube short below to see what I mean.

-Tip 6 – Make sure it’s not too thick of consistency:
+Tip 6 – Make sure the buttercream isn’t too thick of consistency:

-Make sure that your buttercream isn’t too thick.
-This isn’t scientific, but I’ve found if the buttercream is a little too thick, when you try to smooth it, you’ll get some bubbles.
+This isn’t scientific, but I’ve found if the buttercream is a little too thick in consistency when you try to smooth it, you’ll get some bubbles.

-You can see it here on the manicorn cake I made a while back.
-I got the icing consistency a little too thick consistency and it would have been better had I added a tad bit more milk or half & half and worked at mixing it with my rubber spatula.
+You can see what I mean in the cake below.
+The buttercream is just a little too thick a consistency and it would have been better had I added a tad bit more milk or half & half and worked at mixing it with my rubber spatula.

 Tip 7 – Make the filling a thicker consistency

-That will help you get a smooth finish to your cake.
+That will also keep you from getting those icing ridges around your cake once you’ve iced it completely.
+That will all help you get a smooth finish to your cake.

 Tip 8 – Use a good buttercream smoother:

 You definitely want to use a good smoother.
 Now, a good smoother might be different for you than it is for me.
-Everyone has their preference, but here are my two favorites.
+Everyone has their preferences.

 (By the way, I have tried one of those acetate smoothers and while they seem to work great for others, they’re not my favorite.)